The Seafood Industry Climate Awards

 Cari McCall

-Sr Strategic Sourcing Specialist - Walt Disney Parks & Resorts
+Sr. Strategic Sourcing Specialist at Walt Disney Parks & Resorts

 smoked salmon charity judge